dimkroon/itvx-for-kodi/README.md

 ## Support

-Head for support, questions and general discussions regarding this addon to [this thread](https://forum.kodi.tv/showthread.php?tid=374239) on the Kodi forum.
+Head for support, questions and general discussions regarding this add-on to [this thread](https://forum.kodi.tv/showthread.php?tid=374239) on the Kodi forum.
-If you are confident you've found a bug please open an issue on github.
+If you are confident you've found a bug, please open an issue on GitHub.

 --------------------------------------------------------------------------------

 ### Disclaimer ###

-This addon is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This add-on is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.